NandiniGoswami08/Bicycle-Sales-Analysis-Dashboard/README.md

 ### 5. Country Contributions:
 •	USA (16%) and Germany (12%) are the highest contributors to total sales.
 •	Canada (9%) and India (10%) show room

 ## Project Objective
 This project is to analyze the bicycle shop's sales data from 2021-2022 to identify trends, customer behavior, and product performance.
 By leveraging interactive dashboards with slicers, the goal is to provide actionable insights for improving profitability, optimizing inventory, targeting key markets, and driving strategic growth.

 ## Dasboard
 ![bicycle image](https://github.com/user-attachments/assets/d973c3df-33cb-4bb6-833f-53e3144bb87b)

+## Conclusion
+The project demonstrates how data analytics can uncover actionable insights for decision-making.
+By addressing gaps, focusing on high-performing areas, and diversifying its strategies, the business can maximize growth and profitability in the coming years.